opentoonz/opentoonz_docs/source/creating_movements.rst

     - Drag them to a new position.

-    - Shift-drag to constrain an horizontal or vertical movement.
+    - **Shift-drag** to constrain an horizontal or vertical movement.

-    - Activate the Snap option to place the hook exactly at the same position of hooks defined for other animation levels visible in the Viewer, or in case the level is a Toonz vector level, at the center of closed shapes.
+    - Activate the **Snap** option to place the hook exactly at the same position of hooks defined for other animation levels visible in the viewer, or in case the level is a Toonz Vector level, also at the center of closed shapes.

 .. tip:: **To pass a hook from one position to another:**

-    1. Alt-click and drag the hook to split it into two.
+    1. **Alt-click and drag** the hook to split it into two.

     2. Place the **double circle** where the hook has to be for the current frame.